 How true this is!

+How come people around us become frustrated and tell us we are interrupting them all the time?
 How can we trust someone who has broken their word with us again and again?
-What does it take to manage someone so that they feel enlivened by our management rather than like they had a gun at their head?
-How do we create possibility for another person who is, simply, resigned?
+What does it take to manage someone so that they feel enlivened and empowered by our management, and our leadership?
+How can we create an atmosphere of trust from the very beginning of meeting someone?
+What conversations need to be had when trust breaks down?
+In other words, how do we restore trust?
+How do we create possibility for another person?
 Why do projects fail?
+What allows them to succeed?
 Why do we walk away from what we thought was a promise made to us, and find out, only later, when it is way, way too late, that they never promised at all?
 (Only we hadn’t heard it).
 Why do our deadlines get passed all the time?
 Why don’t people move into action when we talk to them?
 How can we course correct, when we know the project is way off course?

-Perhaps it all has to do with listening (which is REALLY different than “telling.”)
+Perhaps it all has to do with listening (which is REALLY different from “telling.)
 What does it take to GENERATE listening, at the level of “Being?”
 What does appreciative listening allow for?
 What does creating mutuality with another or others allow for?
 And how do we usually listen?
 Because how we usually listen, in our “everyday” way of living, does not necessarily produce the sense for another that they have been empowered.
-Indeed, often, they feel dissed, missed, interrupted, fixed, or dis-enabled, feeling that the conversation completely got taken into someplace else, or someone else’s agenda…they feel not heard at all.
+Indeed, often, they feel dismissed, interrupted, fixed, or dis-enabled, feeling that the conversation completely got taken into someplace else, or someone else’s agenda – they feel not heard at all.

 This two-day program, (plus debrief/completion day) is an impactful introduction to the power of listening such that you come out of it

 As George Bernard Shaw says, “the single biggest problem in communication is the illusion that it has taken place.”
-In this two-day conversation, you’ll be able to move out of that illusion into real life, and course correct.
+In this two-and-a-half day conversation, you will be able to move out of that illusion into real life, and course-correct.